lyteword/chspurgeon-tod/volume-5/psalm-104.md

 **Verse 2** 9.

-1\.The commencement of life is from God: "Thou sendest forth thy Spirit, "etc.
+1\.
+The commencement of life is from God: "Thou sendest forth thy Spirit, "etc.

-2\.The continuance of life is from God: "Thou renewest, " etc.
+2\.
+The continuance of life is from God: "Thou renewest, " etc.

-3\.The decline of life is from God: "Thou hidest thy face, " etc.
+3\.
+The decline of life is from God: "Thou hidest thy face, " etc.

-4\.The cessation of life is from God: "Thou takest away their breath, "etc.
+4\.
+The cessation of life is from God: "Thou takest away their breath, "etc.

-5\.The resurrection of life is from God: "Thou renewest, " etc. *G.R.*
+5\.
+The resurrection of life is from God: "Thou renewest, " etc. *G. R.*

 **Verse 30.** The season of Spring and its moral analogies.
 See John Foster's "Lectures, "1844.

 **Verse 32. **

-1\.What there is in a Look of God.
+1\.
+What there is in a Look of God.
 "He looketh, "etc.

 (a) What in a look of anger.

 (b) What in a look of love.
 He looked out of the fiery pillar upon the Egyptians."
 The Lord hath looked out from his pillar of glory," etc. He gave another look from the same pillar to Israel.

-2\.What there is in a Touch of God: "He toucheth," etc. A touch of his may raise a soul to heaven, or sink a soul to hell. *G.R.*
+2\.
+What there is in a Touch of God: "He toucheth," etc. A touch of his may raise a soul to heaven, or sink a soul to hell. *G. R.*

 **Verse 33. **

-1\.The singer—"I."
+1\.
+The singer—"I."

-2\.The song—"praises."
+2\.
+The song—"praises."

-3\.The audience—"The Lord, ""My God."
+3\.
+The audience—"The Lord, ""My God."

-4\.The length of the song—"long as I live; while I have my being."— *A.G.B.*
+4\.
+The length of the song—"long as I live; while I have my being."— *A. G. B.*

 **Verse 33.** Two "I wills."

-1\.Because he made me live.
+1\.
+Because he made me live.

-2\.Because he has made me to live in him.
+2\.
+Because he has made me to live in him.

-3\.Because he is Jehovah and "my God."
+3\.
+Because he is Jehovah and "my God."

-4\.Because I shall live for ever, in the best sense.
+4\.
+Because I shall live for ever, in the best sense.

 **Verse 34. **

-1\.David's contemplation.
+1\.
+David's contemplation.

-2\.David's exultation. *Thomas Horton.*
+2\.
+David's exultation. *Thomas Horton.*

 **Verse 35. **

-1\.They who praise not God are not fit to be on the earth: "Let the sinners be consumed, "etc.
+1\.
+They who praise not God are not fit to be on the earth: "Let the sinners be consumed, "etc.

-2\.Much less are they fit to be in heaven.
+2\.
+Much less are they fit to be in heaven.

-3\.They who praise God are fit both for earth and heaven.
+3\.
+They who praise God are fit both for earth and heaven.
 Though others do not praise him here, the saints will.
 "Bless thou the Lord," etc.

 (a) In opposition to others, they praise him on earth.